kevin-scholten/kotlin-codesharing-gradle/README.md

-*Created by Kevin Scholten on March 2nd 2022.*
+*Created by Kevin Scholten on March 2nd 2022 as Proof of Concept.*